• Introduction to Proto-Indo-European Religion

 Freya is one of the most important Germanic Goddesses and she is a form of the Proto-Indo-European Goddess *Pria.
 Her name is spelled Freyja in Old Norse, Frôwâ in Old High German, Frea in the language of the Langobards and Frea, Fræa, or Freō in Old English.
 Freya, the modern form used here, is actually Anglicized from the Scandinavian form.

-Freya’s domain is the walled garden with fruit trees, properly with a spring or well.
+Freya’s domain is a walled garden with fruit trees, properly with a spring or well.
 She is responsible for making the flowers bloom especially flowering trees.
 As a Goddess of spring time, she is especially associated with romantic love among human beings.
 Her main festival is called May Day, probably in an attempt to shift focus away from her actual name after the introduction of Christianity.

 Freya’s name appears in the phrase Frea ælmihtig in Anglo-Saxon in Caedmon’s Hymn from Bede's Ecclesiastical History of England, dated to the year 597.
 The referent here is one of